Cutting wasted kits by 9.7% with sample collection redesign

 Problem

-- In late 2022, Genomics invited 3,000 MassMutual policyholders to a free-benefit genetic test service.
+- Genomics invited 3,000 MassMutual policyholders to a free-benefit genetic test service.
 1,620 enrolled over a few months with 1,367 returning a kit.
 The lab rejected 10% (about 137) for invalid samples.

 - Those patients received no result, waited roughly a week for a replacement kit, collected another sample, and posted it back.
 Support handled reships and explanations.